AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/salesforce-marketing-cloud.md

 A list of IP addresses must be added to an allow list prior to working with source connectors.
 Failing to add your region-specific IP addresses to your allow list may lead to errors or non-performance when using sources.
 See the [IP address allow list](../../ip-address-allow-list.md) page for more information.

-The documentation below provides information on how to connect [!DNL Salesforce Marketing Cloud] to Platform using APIs or the user interface:

 ## Connect [!DNL Salesforce Marketing Cloud] to Platform using APIs

+The documentation below provides information on how to connect [!DNL Salesforce Marketing Cloud] to Platform using APIs:

 * [Create a Salesforce Marketing Cloud base connection using the Flow Service API](../../tutorials/api/create/marketing-automation/salesforce-marketing-cloud.md)
 * [Explore the data structure and contents of a marketing automation source using the Flow Service API](../../tutorials/api/explore/marketing-automation.md)
 * [Create a dataflow for a marketing automation source using the Flow Service API](../../tutorials/api/collect/marketing-automation.md)

 ## Connect [!DNL Salesforce Marketing Cloud] to Platform using the UI

+The documentation below provides information on how to connect [!DNL Salesforce Marketing Cloud] to Platform using the user interface:

 * [Create a Salesforce Marketing Cloud source connection in the UI](../../tutorials/ui/create/marketing-automation/salesforce-marketing-cloud.md)
 * [Create a dataflow for a marketing automation source connection in the UI](../../tutorials/ui/dataflow/marketing-automation.md)